kennethChan30/Data-analysis/Stock/README.md

 # stock analysis stock

-## Project 1: Analysis of crossing EM 20 with relationship of trend and trading volume
+## Project 1: Analysis of crossing EMA 20 with relationship of trend and trading volume

 **Data:**
 - Retrive price data from yfinance api.